-Pupils know the importance of language, beliefs and values in cultural identities.Pupils can discuss importance of resolving conflict fairly and develop a range of strategies to resolve some personal conflicts fairly.Pupils know importance of citizens, societies and governments respecting and defending people's human rights current and historicalPupils can discuss importance of resolving conflict fairly and develop a range of strategies to resolve some personal conflicts Skills Outcomes Can they recognise and challenge stereotypes?
-Can they understand how the body changes throughout life?
-Are they aware of puberty?
-Can they recognise the emotional and physical changes of puberty?
-Are they aware of risks and how to deal with them?
-Can pupils identify stereotypes, prejudices and discrimination and discuss possible ways to challenge them?
-Can pupils identify conflicts (both past and present) in own society and others?
-Can pupils identify how a lack of power and representation can result in discrimination and exclusion?
-Are pupils aware of the power of collective action in changing lives?
-Can pupils discuss and explain ways in which their own feelings and views can impact the lives of others?
-Can pupils demonstrate a sense of solidarity with those suffering human rights violations, injustice and discrimination?
-To understand what hormones are To explore different strategies to deal with changes To explain physical changes in males and females (periods, puberty) To be able to identify some risks in specific situations To be able to identify what influences their decisions To understand how self-confidence, communication skills and assertiveness can help them to keep safe To develop a range of strategies for challenging prejudices.
-To be able to identify conflicts (both past and present) within own society and others.
-To discuss the impact of conflict, both past and present, within own society and others.
-To understand how to resolve some personal conflicts fairly.
-To be able to adapt to new situations and explore new ways of seeing local and global issues To demonstrate a belief that people can often make a greater difference when they take action collectively To be able to respect for the rights of all to have a point of view To demonstrate a recognition of diverse perspectives on any issue, and that the majority view is not always right Stereotypes, gender roles, similar, different, male, female, penis, vagina, period, puberty, risk transphobic, vulva, clitoris, circumcision, female genital mutilation, infection, sexually transm contribution, rights and responsibilities, racism, sexism, stereotype, discrimination, prejudice, challenge, conflict, resolve (in relation to conflict), prevent (in relation to conflict), solution (in relation to conflict), rule/law, empathy, impact, bias/opinion
+- Can they recognise and challenge stereotypes? - Can they understand how the body changes throughout life? - Are they aware of puberty? - Can they recognise the emotional and physical changes of puberty? - Are they aware of risks and how to deal with them? - Can pupils identify stereotypes, prejudices and discrimination and discuss possible ways to challenge them? - Can pupils identify conflicts (both past and present) in own society and others? - Can pupils identify how a lack of power and representation can result in discrimination and exclusion? - Are pupils aware of the power of collective action in changing lives? - Can pupils discuss and explain ways in which their own feelings and views can impact the lives of others? - Can pupils demonstrate a sense of solidarity with those suffering human rights violations, injustice and discrimination?

+- To understand what hormones are - To explore different strategies to deal with changes - To explain physical changes in males and females (periods, puberty) - To be able to identify some risks in specific situations - To be able to identify what influences their decisions - To understand how self-confidence, communication skills and assertiveness can help them to keep safe - To develop a range of strategies for challenging prejudices. - To be able to identify conflicts (both past and present) within own society and others. - To discuss the impact of conflict, both past and present, within own society and others. - To understand how to resolve some personal conflicts fairly. - To be able to adapt to new situations and explore new ways of seeing local and global issues - To demonstrate a willingness to take an informed stand on global issues. - To demonstrate a belief that people can often make a greater difference when they take action collectively - To be able to respect for the rights of all to have a point of view - To demonstrate a willingness to challenge prejudiced and discriminatory views. - To demonstrate a recognition of diverse perspectives on any issue, and that the majority view is not always right

+Stereotypes, gender roles, similar, different, male, female, penis, vagina, period, puberty, risk, challenge, decision, body image, sexual intercourse, conception, homophobic, biphobic, transphobic, vulva, clitoris, circumcision, female genital mutilation, infection, sexually transmitted infection, condom, problems, support, help, trust, diversity, culture, society, equality, contribution, rights and responsibilities, racism, sexism, stereotype, discrimination, prejudice, challenge, conflict, resolve (in relation to conflict), prevent (in relation to conflict), solution (in relation to conflict), rule/law, empathy, impact, bias/opinion